Ghosn’s wife slams Japan detention as ‘draconian’ in letter

-TOKYO (AP) — The wife of Nissan’s former chairman Carlos Ghosn has written a letter to Human Rights Watch, an advocacy group, criticizing Japan’s criminal justice system.
+TOKYO (AP) — The wife of Nissan’s former chairman Carlos Ghosn has written a letter to Human Rights Watch, an advocacy group, criticizing his long detention and Japan’s criminal justice system as unfair and harsh.

-Carole Ghosn wrote in a nine-page letter Monday her husband’s case highlights a “draconian system.”
+“My husband’s is a case study in the realities of this draconian system,” Carole Ghosn wrote in a nine-page letter Monday to the Tokyo branch of the global organization.

 Ghosn, arrested Nov.
-19, has been charged with underreporting income and breach of trust.
+19, has been charged with falsifying financial reporting in underreporting his income and with breach of trust in having Nissan Motor Co. shoulder investment losses and making payments to a Saudi businessman.
+Last week, he asserted his innocence in a Tokyo court, his first public appearance since his arrest.

-The letter describes conditions that are routine for suspects in Japan, which have come under fire from international human rights groups.
-It also defended Ghosn’s character and record in the auto industry.
+Carole Ghosn’s letter describes how prosecutors interrogate prisoners without a lawyer present in an apparent effort to get a confession — conditions that are routine for suspects in Japan.
+Japan’s system has come under fire from international human rights groups, as her letter notes.

 Most Read Business Stories